-Whether you outsource your scanning, use software in-house or use a SaaS service, you will have many fewer people screaming at you if you take some time to blacklist the pages and prevent the unexpected deluge in your co-workers inbox.
+Whether you outsource your scanning whether is offshoring vs outsourcing, use software in-house or use a SaaS service, you will have many fewer people screaming at you if you take some time to blacklist the pages and prevent the unexpected deluge in your co-workers inbox.

 Spending two minutes to properly configure your scanner will help avoid potential problems and keep the office free from the smell of burnt plastic.